CalvinSch/RVO2/README.md

 United States of America

 ## Contributions of Calvin and Carson:
-Added simulation visualization and created more in-depth simulations
+Added simulation visualization and created more in-depth simulations.

+See `/src/location_vis.html` for simulation output